Code-Institute-Submissions/htmltablebuilder/README.md

 This is a feature added to allow a clear out of HTML txt files.

-The R. Run HTML Automation routine will automatically remove any existing HTML txt files that correspond to any route worksheets(tabs) in html_table_builder sheet.
-This ensures that the html code is freshly built each time the routine is run.
+<mark>The R. Run HTML Automation routine will also automatically remove any existing HTML txt files that correspond to any route worksheets(tabs) in html_table_builder sheet.
+This ensures that the html code is freshly built each time the routine is run</mark>

 The User is advised that 'This will remove all of the HTML Text Files'